availproject/avail/README.md

 ```

 ### Podman
-To run the Avail Node using Docker, follow these steps:
+To run the Avail Node using Podman, follow these steps:

 ```bash
 # Build the Docker image for the Avail Node: